ghosh64/fedlearn/README.md

 This script can also be used for transferability studies.
 Transferability is only for 5 devices.
 There are 4 attacks and one benign class.
 Device 0 and 1 are trained with benign and attack 1 data equally split.
 Benign data is split equally among all devices.
 Device 2,3,4 are treated with benign and 3 remaining attacks respectively.
 During validation, each device has a validation set(from NSL KDD Testing dataset) and tested on the validation dataset of other devices.
 At the end of 5 communication rounds, each device is tested on the validation data of every other device.

+# Environment

+To setup the environment:

+conda env -f environment.yml

 # Federated Training and Testing

 Arguments include: